aHaugl/OV_Orbit_BLE_Course/README.md

 </br>

 You should now be able to connect your board to a serial terminal.
 You can use the built in terminal in the extension as shown in the image below, or any other preferred serial temrinal such as Putty, Termite or other.
+Do the following:

+* Expand the list of connected devices and the device number matching your board
+* Select the COMPORT and click the plug-icon

+A popup will come up with some UART settings.
+Select *115200 8n1*, and open the terminal

 Connect your board to a terminal and observe the output 1/2 |
 ------------ |